batuhanerkol/Python_Data_Analyst_Skills/README.md

 #### Results
 ![Salary Distribution of Data Jobs in the US](Images/salary.png)

+*Box plot visualizing the salary distributions for the top 6 data job titles.*

 #### Insights

-- There's a significant variation in salary ranges across different job titles.
-Senior Data Scientist positions tend to have the highest salary potential, with up to $600K, indicating the high value placed on advanced data skills and experience in the industry.
+- There is a notable variation in salary ranges across different job titles.
+Senior Data Scientist positions typically offer the highest salary potential, reaching up to $600K, reflecting the high value placed on advanced data skills and experience in the industry.

-- Senior Data Engineer and Senior Data Scientist roles show a considerable number of outliers on the higher end of the salary spectrum, suggesting that exceptional skills or circumstances can lead to high pay in these roles.
-In contrast, Data Analyst roles demonstrate more consistency in salary, with fewer outliers.
+- Senior Data Engineer and Senior Data Scientist roles exhibit a significant number of high-end salary outliers, indicating that exceptional skills or circumstances can result in higher pay for these positions.
+In contrast, Data Analyst roles show more salary consistency, with fewer outliers.

-- The median salaries increase with the seniority and specialization of the roles.
-Senior roles (Senior Data Scientist, Senior Data Engineer) not only have higher median salaries but also larger differences in typical salaries, reflecting greater variance in compensation as responsibilities increase.
+- Median salaries rise with increased seniority and specialization.
+Senior roles, such as Senior Data Scientist and Senior Data Engineer, not only command higher median salaries but also show greater variability in compensation, reflecting the larger differences in typical salaries as responsibilities grow.

 ### Highest Paid & Most Demanded Skills for Data Analysts
 Next, I narrowed my analysis and focused only on data analyst roles.
 I looked at the highest-paid skills and the most in-demand skills.
 I used two bar charts to showcase these.